wbamberg/idl-reference/docs/nsIInputStream.md

 Read data from the stream.

-@param aBuf the buffer into which the data is to be read
-@param aCount the maximum number of bytes to be read

-@return number of bytes read (may be less than aCount).
-@return 0 if reached end-of-file

 @throws NS_BASE_STREAM_WOULD_BLOCK if reading from the input stream would
   block the calling thread (non-blocking mode only)